Showing posts with label Campaigns. Show all posts

 The ride to Emmington was quiet.
 Warm westerlies rolled in, softening the March weather but drenching the countryside with heavy rainfall.
 After several days of slow riding, the Leopard and his troop sighted the manor below—a charred ruin nestled in a muddy valley, its fields ruined and livestock long gone.

 Dismounting, they advanced on foot.
-The yard was clogged with debris from the fire, and the thick mud made staying mounted a hazard.
+The yard was clogged with fire debris, and the thick mud made staying mounted a hazard.
 Muskets loaded, eyes sharp, the Leopard spotted shadowy figures edging through the distant fields.

 Issac, take the 'hair of the dog' before the battle